MPeredaPerea/Machine_learning_projects/Banking Sector/Churn Prediction/README.md

 ## **Next Steps**

-- As the results haven´t been as good as expected on predicting the **class 1 (exited)**, next steps consist on finding new methods to try to improve the results
+- As the results haven´t been as good as expected on predicting the **class 1 (exited)**, next steps consist on finding new methods to try to improve the results.
+Such as applying the **SMOTE** technique on the train sample.